2001: A Space Odyssey (novel): Differences from the film

 In the film, Bowman and Poole decide on their own to disconnect HAL in context of a plan to restore the allegedly failing antenna unit.
 If it does not fail, HAL will be shown to be malfunctioning.
 HAL discovers the plan by reading their lips through the EVA pod window.
-In Clarke's novel, Ground-Control orders Bowman and Poole to disconnect HAL, should he prove to be malfunctioning a second time by predicting that the second unit is going to go bad.
+In Clarke's novel, Ground-Control orders Bowman and Poole to disconnect HAL, should he prove to be malfunctioning a second time by predicting that the second unit is going to fail.

 However, in Clarke's novel, after Poole's death, Bowman tries waking up the other crew members, whereupon HAL opens both the internal and external airlock doors, suffocating these three and almost killing Bowman.
 The film has Bowman, after Poole's murder, go out to rescue him.
 HAL denies him reentry and kills the hibernating crew members by turning off their life-support.
-In the sequel 2010: Odyssey Two, however, the recounting of the Discovery One mission is changed to the film version.
+In the sequel 2010: Odyssey Two, however, the recounting of the Discovery One mission is changed to be in line with the film version.

 The film is generally far more enigmatic about the reason for HAL's failure, while the novel spells out that HAL is caught up in an internal conflict because he is ordered to lie about the purpose of the mission.

 Because of what photographed well, the appearance of the monolith that guided Moon-watcher and the other 'man-apes' at the beginning of the story was changed from novel to film.
 In the novel, this monolith is a transparent crystal; in the film, it is solid black.
 The TMA1 and TMA2 monoliths were unchanged.

-While it is stated in the book that the ratio of the dimensions of the monolith are supposed to be 1:4:9 (1 : 2 : 3), the shape of the actual monolith seen in the movie does not conform to this ratio.
-A ratio of 1:4:9 would produce an object that appears thick, wide, and squat.
-Kubrick wanted something taller and thinner, which he felt would be more imposing.
-Measurements taken from movie-frames show that the movie-monolith has dimensions approximately in the ratio 0.65:4:9 or 1:6:14.

 In the book, HAL became operational on 12 January 1997, but in the movie the year is given as 1992.
 It has been thought that Kubrick wanted HAL to be the same age as a young bright child, nine years old.

 In the book, Heywood took a ground vehicle for the 200-mile-journey from Clavius Base to TMA-1, a mobile lab "rolling across the crater plain at fifty miles an hour" that resembles "an outsized trailer mounted on eight flex-wheels" and is capable of hopping across obstacles "on its four under-jets".
 The vehicle is referred to as a "bus".
 In the film, however, Heywood took a wingless shuttle that flies the entire 200-mile journey.
 Even at moon-gravity, such flying may not be technically or economically feasible.

+In the book, the Discovery spacecraft has large "dragonfly wing like" radiator panels to prevent its high temperature nuclear reactor propulsion system from melting.
+The film originally also featured radiators but Kubrick removed them since he wanted to avoid the appearance of "wings" on a spacecraft intended for deep space missions only.